thecandlestick/silverbullet/website/Recursion.md

 We can also think of execution with some helpful rules-of-thumb:

-* Code _before_ a recursive call will resolve before anything else
+* Code _before_ a recursive call will resolve immediately
-* Code _after_ a recursive call will resolve only **after all recursive calls** have returned.
+* Code _after_ a recursive call will resolve only **after all subsequent recursive calls** have returned.
 This means that the return statement of the _initial_ call is actually be the _last_ to be executed.

 #KnowledgeCheck Trace the execution of recursive_pow(2,65), how many total multiplications occur across all recursive calls? (do not try to calculate the value, just count the number of * operations)